IntersectMBO/cardano-ledger/docs/LedgerEvents.md

 This event is the same as `SuccessfulPlutusScriptsEvent`, except that it contains the information for all the failed Plutus scripts in a single transaction.

+### `EpochBoundaryRatifyState ratifyState`

+This event happens on the epoch boundary and gives us the ratification state (`RatifyState era`) _up to the current epoch boundary_.

+### `GovNewProposals txid proposalsSnapshot`

+This event is triggered on each tx and gives us the votes, proposals and txid of a particular tx.

 ## Notes / TODO

 There appears to be multiple, redundant `NewEpoch` events.